mitsuba-renderer/drjit/docs/cflow.rst

    evaluation modes:
    https://nanobind.readthedocs.io/cflow.html#symbolic-versus-evaluated-modes

-It's perfectly valid to index into nested Dr.Jit arrays like :py:class:`drjit.cuda.Array2f`, but the end result should *not* be a Python ``int`` or ``float`` since that would require knowing the actual array contents.
+It is perfectly valid to index into nested Dr.Jit arrays like :py:class:`drjit.cuda.Array2f`, but the end result should *not* be a Python ``int`` or ``float`` since that would require knowing the actual array contents.